 LYNKED IN Lynch Syndrome Patient Conference

-LYNKED IN is an annual, one-day educational conference for individuals with Lynch syndrome, their families, and caregivers, hosted by Dana-Farber's Center for Cancer Genetics and Prevention, with the goal
+LYNKED IN is an annual, one-day educational conference for individuals with Lynch syndrome, their families, and caregivers, hosted by Dana-Farber’s Lynch Syndrome Center.
+The goal of the conference is to connect and empower Lynch syndrome

 View video coverage of presentations from past LYNKED IN conferences: